The organization seen as a social

 The systems

-A quite modern way -in historical terms- of
+A quite modern way -in historical terms- of analyzing the organizations

-analyzing the organizations of any type and size, consists on visualizing
+of any type and size, consists on visualizing them as a dynamic whole.

-them as a dynamic whole.
-In such dynamics take part all and each one
+In such dynamics take part all and each one of the parts that compose

-of the parts that compose the system or organization.
-When the parts
+the system or organization.
+When the parts interact with each other

-interact with each other in harmony, the phenomenon called SINERGY
+in harmony, the phenomenon called SINERGY is produced, according to

-is produced, according to which, the result obtained from the harmonic
+which, the result obtained from the harmonic interaction is highly

-be only obtained through sinergy.
+through sinergy.

 Taking these concepts to the field of the Behavior, we can also focus